hackle-io/hackle-event-proxy/README.md

 # Nginx Proxy for Hackle
-An examples of nginx configuration that serves as a proxy for Hackle's event tracking endpoints.
+An example of nginx configuration that serves as a proxy for Hackle's event tracking endpoints.

 ## Getting Started